rignaneseleo/GPT-json-translator/readme.md

 The translated JSON files will be saved in the same directory as the input file with the language code as the filename extension (e.g. `it-IT.json`, `en-US.json`, etc.).

 Note: This script uses OpenAI's GPT-3.5-Turbo model for translation, which may incur costs if you exceed the monthly free tier limit.
 Please refer to [OpenAI's pricing page](https://openai.com/pricing/) for more information on pricing.
+During my tests, converting a json file of 25 lines in all the languages of the script costed about 0.07 USD.

 ## License
 This script is released under the MIT License.
 See the LICENSE file for more information.